Our task is to show people that in many ways they got what they ordered, right?

 Listen, I'm just the average person here in Central Florida who's sitting around being like really upset and mad right now about all this mess.

-Um, I want to know, and I know I'm preaching to the choir here, but I want to know why we're not having more serious discussions about what could very possibly be motivating this president, his administration, and his associates.
+I want to know, and I know I'm preaching to the choir here, but I want to know why we're not having more serious discussions about what could very possibly be motivating this president, his administration, and his associates.

-Um it defies logic, the things that he's doing, all right, and the things that he isn't doing.
+It defines logic, the things that he's doing, all right, and the things that he isn't doing.

 Like you said earlier, these things could be easily fixed.

-Good old fashion blackmail and extortion.
+Good old-fashioned blackmail and extortion.

 I mean, and no one's really talking about it other than occasionally, you know, you guys talk about it.